 We currently provide a collection service for secured stray dogs Monday to Friday from 9am to 4pm and Saturday and Sunday 10am to 4pm.
 If dogs are secured outside these hours the duty Environment Officer or Kennel provider will collect the secured dog first thing the following morning.
 Please keep the dog safe and in a secure area until the duty Environment Officer arrives.

 We do not provide a 24 hour collection service for lost dogs.

 If your dog goes missing

 If your dog goes missing you can report it to the Environment Officer’s Team through our contact centre on 01983 821000 during office hours or 01983 821105 outside office hours.
 The information will be circulated to all Environment Officers and if the dog is found we will contact you as soon as possible.

 If you see a stray roaming dog

 If you see a stray roaming dog please report to the Environment Officer’s Team with a description, the last location seen and the direction the dog is travelling.
-This information will be circulated to the Environment Officers and any owners who have reported their dog missing.
-Please note that the Environment Officers will not actively search for roaming stray dogs but will search if they are in the area.
+The information will be circulated to the Environment Officers and any owners who have reported their dog missing.
+The Environment Officers will not actively search for roaming stray dogs but will search if they are in the area.

 Once a dog has been collected or seized under the Environmental Protection Act 1990 section 149, it will be checked for ID such as tags.
 It is a legal requirement to have a tag affixed to your dogs’ collar, (Control of Dogs Act 1992).
 The dog will also be scanned for the presence of a microchip.
 If a chip is detected then the owners can be traced through that, providing that the contact details are correct.